alexshadowolex/Spotify-Bot/README.md

 * Remove Song From Queue Command -> Can be toggled off (switch in UI under "General Settings").<br>
   Command names: "removesongfromqueue", "rsfq", "remove", "removesong", "rs"<br>
   Command to remove a song from the queue.<br>
-  To use this command, type (or rather copy and paste) the song name string that the bot responds with after a song request (or when you use the song info command) after the command.
-E.g. ""Ghost" by Confetti"<br>
+  To use this command, type the song name and artists and the bot searches for the most similar song in the queue.
+To achieve best results use the song name string that the bot responds with after a song request (or when you use the song info command), e.g. ""Ghost" by Confetti"<br>
   This functionality can be restricted to be used only by certain user groups:
   * BROADCASTER: Only the broadcaster
   * MODERATOR: Owner and Moderators
   * CUSTOM: Custom group of users, specified per username in list Custom Group Usernames Remove Song From Queue Command under General Settings.<br>
+* Block Song Command -> Can be toggled off (switch in UI under "General Settings").<br>
+  Command names: "blocksong", "block", "bs"<br>
+  Command to block the current song and skip it.<br>
+  This functionality can be restricted to be used only by certain user groups:
+  * BROADCASTER: Only the broadcaster
+  * MODERATOR: Owner and Moderators
+  * CUSTOM: Custom group of users, specified per username in list Custom Group Usernames For Block Song Command under General Settings.<br>

 ## Contents of data-files explained
 The files consist of following content: